 Is your civic group or business looking for a speaker?
 The sheriff makes several presentations throughout the year on a variety of topics related to the role of the office.
 It may be that the sheriff assigns a staff member to be your speaker in the event of a scheduling conflict.
 Frequently asked for topics include: home and personal safety; firearms laws and related matters; juvenile delinquency; the prevalence of illegal narcotics in our area; robbery prevention for businesses; internet fraud and computer crimes; and a general view of the office in our community.
 Please contact Sheriff McCranie if you wish to schedule a speaker for your group or business.

-The Lancaster County Victim-Witness program is a part-time state grant funded project.
+The Lancaster County Victim-Witness program is a full-time state grant funded project.
 Started in September of 1997, crime victims and witnesses are provided with a support mechanism to assist them as the criminal case makes its way through the court system.
 Direct services include emotional support immediately after a traumatic criminal event and at all stages of criminal court hearings, and the filing of claims Criminal Injuries Compensation Fund for financial loss due to the crime.
 Ancillary support includes shelter services for domestic violence, crime victim confidentiality, and on occasion transportation assistance.
 Effective July 1, 2019 this position is supervised through the Lancaster County administrator's office.
 The Victim-Witness director receives confidential crime reports and Emergency Protective Order information, and uses that information to assist victims as listed above.